Is jjsploit_8.17.9_x64_en-US.msi safe?

 Evidence162.159.36.2

-0 detections across 74 engines
+0 of 74 engines flagged this file

 Moderate prevalence — neither rare nor common.
 No strong prior applies.